 There is a strong correlation between regular attendance and overall course performance.
 Students are encouraged to attend all scheduled classes.
-If you miss a class, it is your responsibility to learn the material on your own.
+Students with 6 or more absences may be refused permission to transfer test weightings and may be debarred from the final exam.